alisoltani/UdacityCarND-Project5/README.md

 #### 1. Describe how (and identify where in your code) you implemented a sliding window search.
 How did you decide what scales to search and how much to overlap windows?

 The windows consist of smaller windows of 64x64 with a lot of overlap (0.85 in both x and y direction), a slightly bigger window of 92x92 and 0.8 overlap, and finally a 128x128 window with a 0.75 overlap.
 These windows are arranged in a matter such that the searching is done relative to car size, i.e. if the car is close and to the right we don't search for it in the 64x64 windows because those are for identifying cars that are further ahead.

+I also experimented with larger windows, but this combination seemed to give best results.

 ![alt text][image3]